-Every child in Year 7 – 11 begins their next academic year with a Commencement Fortnight (Friday 20 November – Friday 4 December 2020).
+Every child in Year 7 – 11 begins their next academic year with a Commencement Program (Friday 20 November – Friday 4 December 2020).
 This is a compulsory transition process.
 New students enrolled for the following year are expected to participate.
 Senior students complete tasks over the summer holidays.

 VCE ends in October for those in Year 12.

 - involves at least two years of continual assessment